diogoaurelio/schedoscopeWiki/Test-Framework.md

       //
       //Use the schemas for another test.
       //
-      it should "have a second restaurant in {
+      it should "load an japanese restaurant" in {
         {
           import nodes._
           set(v(id, "288858596"),